-Does your European tour cover the biggest beer festival in the world?
+Does your European Summer tour cover the biggest beer festival in the world?
 Oktoberfest in Munich, Germany – with massive beer tents and scrumptious food – is a revelry like no other.
 Munich is also a cultural centre, housing several classy opera houses and theatres, showcasing an unusual assortment of classic and modern architecture.

 It’s not possible to visit Germany and miss out on Berlin, the capital city.
 Known for its World War II history and the Berlin Wall created during the Cold War, it’s the best place to catch a glimpse of famous historic structures.
 From the vibrant arts and culture scene of Leipzig and the buzzing nightlife of Cologne, to the riverboat cruise through the Romantic Rhine and the Philosopher’s Walk at Heidelberg, a German holiday is certainly an affair to remember.